crazybie/tgc/README.md

     - easier to integrate.
 - Can work with your own memory manage system
     - TGC only takes over the collecting task.
-    - can even works with std::shared_ptr, memory pool, etc.
+    - can even works with std::shared_ptr, memory pool, etc. (TBD)

 ### TODO